pjad6191/365-days-of-python/Assignments/6.0001/README.md

 Semester Portfolio by Pamela Brown

 ## 📘 Course Overview
 This repository contains the complete set of programming assignments (problem-sets) created during the MIT 6.0001 course: *Introduction to Computer Science and Programming in Python*.
+The instructions for the problem sets can be found here: [MIT 6.0001 Assignments](https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/pages/assignments/)

 The course is designed for students with little or no prior programming experience, with the aim to:
 - provide an understanding of the role computation can play in solving problems
 - enable students to feel justifiably confident in writing small programs to accomplish useful goals